AG Lars Nitschke

 B lymphocytes (or B cells) are cells of the adaptive immune system, which induce an antibody-mediated humoral immune response.

-We are interested in the signals, that regulate development and functionality of B cells.
+We are interested in the regulation of development and function of B cells.
 CD22 (Siglec-2) and Siglec-G are B cell transmembrane proteins that are associated with the B cell receptor (BCR) and interfere with its signalling cascade (Fig. 1).
 Both carry inhibitory ITIM motifs, which are phosphorylated after stimulation of the BCR.
-After phosphorylation, the ITIM motif recruits phosphatases such as SHP-1, which negatively regulate signalling.
+After phosphorylation, the ITIM motif recruits phosphatases such as SHP-1, which negatively regulates signalling.

 Sialic acids (Sia) are abundant carbohydrate structures on glycoproteins of cell membranes.
 On these glycoproteins Sia are the terminally expressed carbohydrates (Fig.3).
 Sia serve as ligands for Siglec proteins, regulating their inhibitory functions.